General

 Once the Registrar reviews the application, the Registrar may:

-• issue a licence;
+• issue a license.

-• issue a licence with conditions; or
+• issue a license with conditions.

-• refuse to issue a licence.
-Please visit the Applying for a Licence page for more information.
+Please visit the Applying for a License page for more information.

 I am looking for...